codeclubki/lung.project/README.md

 You can start with Seurats RPCA integration method for this project or explore others.
     •	Label cells using known cell type labels.
 We can utilize the already nicely annotated     Tabula Sapiens dataset to annotate all cells in our integrated dataset!
-Typically, this     is an application for machine learning methods. o	scANVI (“single-cell ANnotation using Variational Inference”) o	Transfer learning using scArches https://www.nature.com/articles/s41587-021-01001-7
+Typically, this     is an application for machine learning methods. scANVI (“single-cell ANnotation using Variational Inference”) Transfer learning using scArches https://www.nature.com/articles/s41587-021-01001-7

     •	Cluster cells
-    o	Leiden or Louvain clustering are typically used on a nearest neighbor graph of the         low dimensional space (eg. PCA or integrated low dimensional space). o	Think about coarse and fine groupings, how can we come up with them?
+    Leiden or Louvain clustering are typically used on a nearest neighbor graph of the   low dimensional space (eg. PCA or integrated low dimensional space).
+Think about coarse and fine groupings, how can we come up with them?

 Questions that you should keep in mind:
     •	Remember to always take a look at the output of every step – does the output make         sense?
     •	How do we evaluate the performance / sensibility of analysis steps?

-    o	Example: Shannon entropy calculation on the cell type label distribution per cluster     to validate whether our cell type labels correspond to data driven grouping of cells we     produced.
+Example: Shannon entropy calculation on the cell type label distribution per cluster     to validate whether our cell type labels correspond to data driven grouping of cells we     produced.

 Details and links
 •	SCRAN example implementation: https://github.com/bvieth/powsimR/blob/d9e49ace330214513761e4be37396e4afed96e86/R/utils_normalise.R#L434